Business tips

 2. Develop a content strategy

-First impressions matter, but it’s your content that keeps people around.
+First impressions matter, but it’s your high quality content that keeps people around.
 Deciding what to post can feel overwhelming.
 How do you stay consistent without making every post sound the same?
 The solution: create a content strategy.

 By breaking your posts into a few key content pillars, you can stay focused, streamline your content creation process, and give your followers a clear sense of what to expect.